 – The current quantization group is the first quantization group in a CTB row of a tile and entropy_coding_sync_enabled_flag is equal to 1.

-– Otherwise, qPY_PREV is set equal to the luma quantization parameter QpY of the last luma coding unit in the previous quantization group in decoding order.
+– Otherwise, qPY_PREV is set equal to the luma quantization parameter QpY of the last luma transform unit in the previous quantization group in decoding order.

-The derivation process for neighbouring block availability as specified in clause 6.4.4 is invoked with the location ( xCurr, yCurr ) set equal to ( xCb, yCb ), the neighbouring location ( xNbY, yNbY ) set equal to ( xQg − 1, yQg ), checkPredModeY set equal to FALSE, and cIdx set equal to 0 as inputs, and the output is assigned to availableA.
+The derivation process for neighbouring block availability as specified in clause 6.4.4 is invoked with the location ( xCurr, yCurr ) set equal to ( xTb, yTb ), the neighbouring location ( xNbY, yNbY ) set equal to ( xQg − 1, yQg ), checkPredModeY set equal to FALSE, and cIdx set equal to 0 as inputs, and the output is assigned to availableA.
 The variable qPY_A is derived as follows:

 – If one or more of the following conditions are true, qPY_A is set equal to qPY_PREV: